Becoming You With Julie

 Instructions

-• Cook the pasta according to package instructions until al dente.
-Drain and set in a large mixing bowl.
+• Cook the pasta until al dente.
+Drain and add to a large bowl.

-• Pour 4–5 cups of cheese sauce over the cooked pasta and stir until well-coated.
+• Combine pasta with 4–5 cups cheese sauce over the cooked pasta and stir until well-coated.
 If the mixture seems too dry, add a bit more cheese sauce or pasta water.

-• Sprinkle the top with breadcrumbs and additional paprika.
-Drizzle with a touch of olive oil or dot with vegan butter (optional).
+• Top with breadcrumbs and a sprinkle of paprika.
+Drizzle lightly with olive oil or dot with vegan butter if desired.

 Breadcrumb Topping

-• In a bowl, mix the breadcrumbs with melted vegan butter or olive oil.
-Add nutritional yeast, garlic powder, salt, and pepper.
-Stir until well combined.
+• In a bowl, mix crumbs with butter/oil, nutritional yeast, garlic powder, salt, and pepper.

-• Evenly sprinkle seasoned breadcrumbs over your mac and cheese before baking.
+• Sprinkle evenly over mac and cheese before baking.

 Video